 Luckily he had insurance which refunded us in the end with World Nomads.
 When we arrived in Lukla, we went straight to the hospital for the doctor to confirm Steve was all OK.

 This situation was completely a one off and our trekking guide who had been a guide for eight years had never experienced a situation like this before.
 He was genuinely worried for Steve and we appreciated his kindness and actions to make sure Steve's health was put first.

 We got back to our hotel in Lukla and spent the day resting and playing cards as we waited for our early morning flight back to Kathmandu.

-Day 13: Lukla to Kathmandu flight
+Day 13: Lukla To Kathmandu Flight

-The next four days, we rested and really started to notice how important life is.
-Up on the trek to base camp, we noticed the fewer birds and wildlife.
+Over the next four days we rested in Kathmandu at our amazing airbnb.
+This is where we really started to notice how important life is.
+Up on the trek to Everest Base Camp, we noticed the fewer birds and wildlife.
 When we returned to Kathmandu, we started to see everything with fresh eyes and really appreciated the importance of life.

-Read my Everest Base Camp blogs below:
+Read More Everest Base Camp Trek Posts